dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/BitrockInstaller/readme.txt

 1.7.5  - allow execution to continue if UUIDs file does not exist

 1.7.6  - initialize ExpControl.Vreg in state variable monitor
+       - move CIM p, q, ratedS, ratedU from SynchronousMachine to RotatingMachine
+       - other changes from version 9.5.1.1 in the native Windows build

 Open Issues
 ===========